 If you're considering filing for bankruptcy in Arkansas, the Arkansas homestead exemption will help you protect the equity in your home.
-This article explains how much the Arkansas homestead exemption will cover and how to apply it in your bankruptcy case.
+This article explains how much home equity the Arkansas homestead exemption will cover and how to apply it when you want to keep your house in bankruptcy.

 Federal Homestead Exemption |